SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning: Methodology

 In this study, the node embeddings $H$ after $\ell$ layers of convolution are concatenated to form the graph-level representation by aggregating nodes.
 For each graph, CONCAT pooling is performed as follows:

 During the vision graph non-contrastive learning process, we pre-train two encoders through an unsupervised, label-free mechanism.
 The temporal encoder $f^\tau$ is trained on the temporal graph pair $G^\tau_1$ and $G^\tau_2$ using shared weights, meaning the same encoder is applied to both graphs.
-Similarly, the spatial encoder $f^\varsigma$ is trained separately on the spatial graph pair $G^\varsigma_1$ and $G^\varsigma_2$, also with shared weights.
+Similarly, the spectral encoder $f^\varsigma$ is trained separately on the spectral graph pair $G^\varsigma_1$ and $G^\varsigma_2$, also with shared weights.

 \textbf{Projection Head}.
+In typical graph non-contrastive learning, the projection head processes a single graph representation obtained after graph embedding~\citep{guo2024architecture_graphclsurvey}.
+However, since both spectral and temporal aspects play a crucial role in audio data~\citep{tak2022wav2vec_aasist}, our approach introduces a mechanism to fuse information from both spectral and temporal graphs, derived from the visual representation of audio data, before passing them into the projection head of the graph non-contrastive learning framework.

-Each audio sample in the positive pair generates spatio-temporal graph representations: $\textbf{h}^\tau$ for the temporal graph and $\textbf{h}^\varsigma$ for the spatial graph.
-These representations are combined into a single vector using a projection head $g$, which takes the concatenation of $\textbf{h}^\tau$ and $\textbf{h}^\varsigma$ as input and reduces the dimensionality to produce a vector representation $z = g(\textbf{h}^\tau \Vert \textbf{h}^\varsigma)$.
-This process yields two vectors for the positive pair: $z_1$ for audio sample 1 and $z_2$ for audio sample 2.
-The projection head is implemented as a simple multi-layer perceptron with shared weights, applied identically to both positive samples.
+Each audio sample in a positive pair generates spectral-temporal graph representations: $ \textbf{h}^\tau$ for the temporal graph and $\textbf{h}^\varsigma$ for the spectral graph.
+These representations are jointly fused via concatenation and passed through a shared projection head $ g $, which reduces dimensionality to produce a unified vector representation $ z = g(\textbf{h}^\tau \Vert \textbf{h}^\varsigma) $.
+This fusion captures both spectral and temporal information, ensuring that both spectral and temporal cues are integrated within the learned embeddings.
+As a result, two vectors are obtained for the positive pair: $ z_1 $ for audio sample 1 and $ z_2 $ for audio sample 2.
+The projection head, implemented as a simple multi-layer perceptron with shared weights, is applied identically to both positive samples.

 \textbf{Alignment Loss}.
-In contrastive learning, the InfoNCE loss~\cite{oord2018representation_infoNCE} is typically used to bring positive samples closer together and separate negative samples.
+In contrastive learning, the InfoNCE loss~\citep{oord2018representation_infoNCE} is typically used to bring positive samples closer together and separate negative samples.
 However, since our framework consists only of positive pairs, we adopt the alignment component of the InfoNCE loss, denoted as $\mathcal{L}_{align}(z_1,z_2)$.
-This approach focuses exclusively on maximizing the agreement between positive pairs.
+This approach prioritizes maximizing the alignment between positive graph pairs, without requiring contrastive separation from negative samples.
 Given a positive pair of vector representations $z_1$ and $z_2$, the alignment loss is defined as: